 When they buy our bonds, they buy the same bonds as everybody buys, he said.
 There is no special deal and so it is normal conditions and we published those conditions on our website.

-Chinese President Hu Jintao said China hoped the measures agreed in Brussels would help stabilise the euro zone.
+Chinese President Hu Jintao said China hoped the measures agreed in Brussels would help stabilize the euro zone.

 Chinese leaders have a major interest in Europe's fortunes because the euro bloc is China's biggest export market.
 Growth in September exports to the euro zone ran at less than half the rate of August, underlining concern that the region may already be in recession.